All Episodes

 And it can be done, but it's extremely awkward.

-So it's not the situation that we're seeing on the uh on the videos with the small uh dimes or probably nickel-sized uh or slightly larger magnets.
+So it's not the situation that we're seeing on the videos with the small dimes, or they're probably nickel-sized or slightly larger magnets.

-Uh the activity that we observed with the one fellow who was flipping the magnet up the uh person's arm, you could easily, or you could if you were observant and you know magnetic fields, you could see that he was encountering this effect of the repulsion trying to flip the magnet back in his fingers to get back to the alignment of attraction repulsion that the magnets want to take.
+The activity that we observed with the one fellow who was flipping the magnet up the person's arm, you could easily, or if you were observant and you know magnetic fields, you could see that he was encountering this effect of the repulsion trying to flip the magnet back in his fingers to get back to the alignment of attraction repulsion that the magnets want to take.

-Uh you might be able to do it, you'd have to glue the you'd have to actually glue a magnet with some kind of you know Elmer's glue or gorilla glue or something, uh glue a magnet to the underside of your arm that was of a sufficient size as to hold the the small magnet on the surface.
+Glue a magnet to the underside of your arm that was of a sufficient size as to hold the small magnet on the surface.

-Now you can see from here that it can be done that you can you can have one magnet hold another.
+Now you can see from here that it can be done, that you can have one magnet hold another.

 This is through copper, so they're both engaging with the copper.

-If it were um uh thinner material, uh we wouldn't get quite this effect if it was something other than copper, even if it was thinner.
+If it were thinner material, we wouldn't get quite this effect if it was something other than copper, even if it was thinner.

-So this level of of wood here, which is maybe a hair over a quarter of an inch or so in thickness, is um yeah, is all that's required to keep the two very strong magnets apart to the point where you can actually have a hope of separating them.
+So this level of wood here, which is maybe a hair over a quarter of an inch or so in thickness, is all that's required to keep the two very strong magnets apart to the point where you can actually have a hope of separating them.

 And it's distance that's the issue there.

-So if we look at the distance, the thickness on some of the people's arms that are demonstrating that these things are sticking to them, there's no way that the that they're able to fake it without some very elaborate uh stuff going on.
+So if we look at the distance, the thickness on some of the people's arms that are demonstrating that these things are sticking to them, there's no way that they're able to fake it without some very elaborate stuff going on.

-You could maybe do it with with super glue here that you know, but you would see the sheen.
+You could maybe do it with super glue here, but you would see the sheen.

-Uh if you tried to do it a magnet underneath uh your arm and the arm was fairly thick, you're gonna need very powerful magnets, much more powerful than this one as an instance.
+If you tried to do it, the magnet underneath your arm and the arm was fairly thick, you're going to need very powerful magnets, much more powerful than this one as an instance.

-So I can I can put this one under there, and I can take these here, and I can get this to sort of sort of half-ass stay on my arm a little bit, but it's just just very difficult to do through the thickness of the flesh.
+So I can put this one under there, and I can take these here, and I can get this to sort of sort of half-ass stay on my arm a little bit, but it's just very difficult to do through the thickness of the flesh.

-I would need something that was considerably stronger than that uh retaining magnet.
+I would need something that was considerably stronger than that retaining magnet.

 So maybe I could do it with three or four of them in a group.